 Handling the oysters one by one over an open fire can be difficult, so I suggest using a standard baking wire cooling rack.
 That way, you can move the oyster-loaded rack with one swift move using tongs and a kitchen towel and transfer the rack directly to the grill.
 A spray bottle is good for taming the flame if it gets too high.

-Find this recipe and more from chef Irv Miller in his cookbook, Panhandle to Pan: Recipes and Stories from Florida’s New Redneck Riviera.
+Excerpted from Panhandle to Pan: Recipes and Stories from Florida’s New Redneck Riviera by Irv Miller

 About Irv Miller